nimaid/LPHK/NewCommands.md

 It is important to note that the validation is called twice, once for the first pass (`pass_no = 1`), and again for the second pass (`pass_no = 2`).
 Commands will almost always require some coding in pass 1, and where a command refers to something that may have been defined elsewhere, pass 2 will also be required.

 This example has a typical, if simple, pass 1 validation.
-This command simply requires that there is exactly 1 argument (we check for 2 because the command itself is also counted).
-Note that in this case, because the second argument is a label, it cannot be checked here.
+This command simply requires that there are 1 or 2 arguments (we check for \[1, 2\]).
+Note that in this case, the second parameter is optional

-In this case a pass 2 check is required to check for the existance of the label referred to in the command.
-During pass 1, this label has (presumably) been defined on some other line of the script.
+No pass 2 is required for this command.

 If errors are to be returned, the correct format is a tuple of 2 strings, the first being the error message, and the second being the line you refer to.
 The line referenced is typically (but not always) the line being parsed.
+This string is creates automatically by the check_int_param function (that checks for an integer parameter).
+By default this function allows a variable to be used, and I have also specified a validation rule.
+This validation rule applies to literals.

-Finally, the method should return `True`.
-The simple concept being that if an error has not been detected, the validation has been successful.
+Finally, the method should return `True` if there were no errors.

 The symbol table (`symbols`) is a structure that you need to understand if you are writing more complex commands.